Home Artists Posts Import Register

 The bombardment of questions continued.
 Years of habit had made Kai cagey about his abilities, but the journey to the mainland had highlighted the importance of knowing the abilities of his companions.
 Fighting a swarm of yellow creatures while hiding his abilities would be madness.

-Kea isn’t someone who trusts easily.
+Kea isn’t someone who gives her trust easily.
 They can’t be too bad…

 Under their expectant gazes, he summarized his ability to use Water, Earth and Nature mana, and his Swordsmanship.
 He only underplayed the power of his spells since they wouldn’t believe him anyway.
 Half an hour later, he had also learned what the trio could do.